Kolman-Freecss/kf-monolith-clients-bank-devops/README.md

 - Creation of the pipeline job
 - Configuration of GitHub integration
-- Setup of required credentials
+- Setup of required credentials:
+  - Docker Registry token for image pushing
+  - GitHub credentials for repository access
 - Configuration of security settings

 You can modify the pipeline configuration by editing the `jenkins.yaml` file.